 - A. Intent.
-It is the purpose of this Section to promote the safe, effective, and efficient use of small, non-utility scale solar energy conversion systems installed to enable the on-site production of electricity. - B. Regulations.
+It is the purpose of this Section to promote the safe, effective, and efficient use of small, non-utility scale solar energy conversion systems installed to enable the onsite production of electricity. - B. Regulations.
 Small, non-utility scale solar systems are a permitted use by right in any district if they meet the standards and regulations of this Section. - 1.
 Height.
 Roof mounted solar energy equipment shall be located so as not to increase the total height of the structure above the maximum allowable height of the structure on which it is located. - 2.
-For parcels in any zoning district that are one (1) acre or less in size: - a.
-Placement of ground mounted solar energy equipment is prohibited from the front yard. - b.
+For parcels in any zoning district that are one (1) acre or less in size:a.
+Placement of ground mounted solar energy equipment is prohibited from the front yard.b.
+Ground mounted solar panels shall only be located in a side or rear yard, - b.
 Ground mounted solar panels shall only be located in a side or rear yard, shall meet or exceed required setbacks, and shall be located to minimize any glare to adjacent properties or public right of ways. - 3.
 Small solar systems shall obtain a Township land use permit and all permits required from the Leelanau County Building/Code Enforcement Department.
-The applicant shall demonstrate to the Township Zoning Administrator that all components of the proposed small solar system meet all applicable safety standards and that a grid interconnection, if any, is Underwriter Laboratories, Inc. (UL) certified. - 4.
+The Applicant shall demonstrate to the Township Zoning Administrator that all components of the proposed small solar system meet all applicable safety standards and that a grid interconnection, if any, is Underwriter Laboratories, Inc. (UL) certified. - 4.
 Utility Notification.
 Small solar systems intended to be connected to the grid shall not be installed until evidence has been given that the utility company has been notified of the utility customer's intent to install an interconnected customer-owned solar system.
-Small solar systems that connect to the electric utility grid shall comply with the Michigan Public Service Commission's "Rules"

-for Interconnecting Distributed Generation Facilities."
+Small solar systems that connect to the electric utility grid shall comply with the Michigan Public Service Commission's "Rules for Interconnecting Distributed Generation Facilities."
 Off-grid small solar systems shall be exempt from this requirement.

-Section 3.20 COMMERCIAL WIND ENERGY CONVERSION SYSTEMS (WECS) Section 3.20.1 Purpose
+Section 3.20 COMMERCIAL WIND ENERGY CONVERSION SYSTEMS (WECS)

+Section 3.20.1 Purpose